-A genre known only for action-packed games with spooky themes suddenly is defined by edge-of-the-knife survival, survival borne of blood, sweat, and pure wit.
+As a genre known only for action-packed games with spooky themes suddenly is defined by edge-of-the-knife survival, survival borne of blood, sweat, and pure wit.
 Survival horror comes into its own before the world is really ready for it, and it couldn’t have happened any other way.

 This new genre, emerging from the shadows, finds its home because of its rewarding of determination, quick thinking, and pure skill and strategy.
 Over the years, however, it would slowly evolve into something a little bit broader.

 Survival horror eventually came to mean any horror-esque game with inventory management and scarcity.
 This ironically umbrella classification brings in series like FEAR, Eternal Darkness, and Silent Hill.
 All these series have their own merits, and I’m certainly not here to argue that they ruined the genre.
 They simply diversified it, whether we liked it or not.

 This genre-defining process would eventually come full circle with the release of Resident Evil 4.
 Eschewing the confined environs of its forefathers, 4 would further change the genre its great-granddaddy built with his own two hands.
 It brought the action back into the formula, as well as codified a camera system still used to this day.

 I’d be a liar if I didn’t admit that I still enjoy 4 to this day.
 Hell, I rarely find a Resident Evil game I can’t enjoy to at least SOME extent.

 But to say it completely erased the trappings of the old games wouldn’t be an exaggeration.
 What used to be hordes of mindless drones now became smaller groups of competent opponents.
 I touched on this in my defense of 6, but changing the dynamic was necessary if the series ever wanted to grow.